When does the year start in the USA College system?

 • Injured or sick on the basis you are recovering within 12 months!

 Can you get a student loan?

-You cannot get a loan from NCAA.
-Also, every university is different, and some may help out students who are in desperate need of a financial assistance, even after their USA college scholarship.
-The amount a student pays plays a role in their USA college selection, so please contact Platform and get started!
+You cannot get a loan from the American government if you are an international student-athlete.
+However, every university is different, and some may help out students who are in desperate need of financial assistance, even after their USA college scholarship.
+Please speak to your USA college coach about this.